denys-olleik/accounting/readme.md

 );
 ```

-This naming strategy makes it easy for developers to understand the relationship between a features and the journal.
+This naming strategy makes it easy for developers to understand the relationship between features and the journal.

 The `GeneralLedgerInvoiceInvoiceLine` is used to record entries during creation of the invoice, the modification of the line-items, and the removal of the line-items from the invoice.
-However, if you require these concepts to be separated even further, you could adopt a different naming strategy, for example, `GeneralLedgerInvoiceCreated`, `GeneralLedgerInvoiceUpdated`, `GeneralLedgerLineItemRemoved`.
+However, if you require these concepts to be separated even further, you could adopt a different naming strategy, for example, `GeneralLedgerInvoiceInvoiceLineCreated`, `GeneralLedgerInvoiceInvoiceLineUpdated`, `GeneralLedgerInvoiceInvoiceLineRemoved`.

 For example, it may be useful to know how much revenue is lost due to line-items being removed from the invoice.